larryknaebelobsidian/kingdom/Proposition 130. The Kingdom is preceded by a translation of the living saints..md

 2 Thess 2:6,7
 6 And you know what restrains him now, so that in his time he will be revealed.7 For the mystery of lawlessness is already at work; only he who now restrains _will do so_ until he is taken out of the way.

-Peters suggests Theodoret's opinion is perhaps correct: "the decree of God's Providence"
+Peters suggests Theodoret's opinion is perhaps correct in identifying the restrainer as: "the decree of God's Providence"
 p.
 328 Vol 2 Prop.
 130 Obs.
 8
 ### Two Translations
-Peters believes there will be 2 translations: before ("the first-fruits") and after ("the harvest") the great tribulation (p.
-329 Vol 2 )
+Peters believes there will be 2 translations: one before ("the first-fruits") and one after ("the harvest") the great tribulation.
 p.
 329 Vol 2 Prop.
 130 Obs.
 9